 A spinal cord injury from a car accident can be complete or incomplete and can cause paralysis and changes in sensation and body functions.
-The law does not force you to work with a lawyer on your claim, but if you sustained a spinal cord injury, working with a California car accident attorney can be a wise choice.
+The law does not force you to work with a lawyer on your claim, but if you sustained any common spinal cord injuries, working with a California car accident attorney can be a wise choice.
 Having a lawyer handle your claim can give you the freedom to focus on getting better and rebuilding your life.

 The spinal cord is a complex bundle of nerves that runs from the brain through the bones of the neck and back and then to the arms, legs, internal organs, and other body parts.
 Without instructions from the brain that the nerves deliver throughout the body, your muscles cannot work, you might not feel touch or pain, and your internal organs cannot function on their own.